-“If you can catch it, we can pick it up there” she says, with some urgency.
+"If you can catch it, we can pick it up there," she says, with some urgency in her tone.

-“I can’t catch it in this.” he looks incredulous.
+"I can’t catch it in this."
+Simon looks incredulous.

-“Well, you can try!” her voice is becoming demanding.
+"Well, you can try" Her voice has become more demanding.

 The barriers rise up.
-And they head off, at breakneck speed.
+They head off, at breakneck speed.

-Given his instructions to “catch the train” Simon drives like a maniac.
+Given his instructions to "catch the train" Simon drives like a maniac.
 And he has a slightly crazy look on his face too; almost as if he is enjoying the danger and recklessness.
-The tyres of the Austin 1800 screech and howl as he stretches the performance of the car to its limits, and beyond.
+The tyres of the Austin 1800 screech and howl as he stretches the performance of the saloon-car to its limits.

 Hammering down a narrow country-lane he whizzes past a white Rover P6, parked behind some bushes.
-The powerful police-car takes chase and pursues the blue saloon-car.
+The powerful police-car takes chase and pursues the blue car.
 Simon’s driving becomes faster, and riskier.
 He sweeps around bends, barely holding the car on the road.
 The police-car activates its siren, and flashing blue lights.
-Simon spies the police-car in his rear-view mirror.
+Simon spots the chasing-car in his rear-view mirror.

 They come up to a single-lane part of the road, where road-works, and lights, are in operation.
 Simon, jumps the lights, nearly has a head-on with a lorry, but just swerves by it, almost running a road-worker over, in the process.
 The cop-car, following on behind, arrives too late to get around the lorry that Simon swerved by, and it now blocks the entire single lane.

-Sarah looks at him directly.
+As they sit there in the car, Sarah looks at him directly.
 “You lied to me, about that train.”
 He starts to squirm.
 Her tone is serious.
-“Why?” she says.
-He looks uncomfortable.
-And , as they sit there in the car.
+“Why?” she asks.
+He looks uncomfortable, and struggles to answer her.
+Simon keeps his eyes straight ahead, not meeting hers.

-“I suppose that hotel of yours has some ‘cosy double rooms’ ” she emphasises the word “double”.
-This provokes him into speaking.
+“I suppose that hotel of yours has some ‘cosy double rooms’.”
+She emphasises the word double.”
 He looks slightly hurt.

-“You were talking about you uncle,” he prompts her.
+“You were talking about your uncle,” he prompts her.

-Sarah’s face goes melancholy, and distant again, as she flashes back to her youth.
+Sarah’s face becomes melancholy, and distant, as her memory flashes back to her youth.

 “You said that, after your parents died, you went to live with him at Strickham.”

-In her flash-back Sarah sees herself, as a young woman, dismounting a full-sized horse, in the yard, and being greeted by her uncle, a tall man, with straight black hair, who looks to be in his late forties.
+In her flash-back Sarah sees herself, as a young woman, dismounting a full-sized horse, in the yard, while being greeted by her uncle, a tall man, with straight black hair, who looks to be in his late forties.
 She smiles brightly at him.
-He gently smiles back at her, protectively.
-Perhaps even possessively.
+He gently smiles back at her, protectively, perhaps even possessively.